JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 ## Trigger an alarm  to get a webhook notification sent by Appformix to SaltStack

 Either you DIY, or, depending on the alarms you set, you can use one the automation content available in the directory [trigger_alarms](trigger_alarms).

+There is a SaltStack requirement to use the automation content available in the directory [trigger_alarms](trigger_alarms).
+You first need to install on the master or on a minion the dependencies to use a SaltStack proxy for Junos.
+And then you need to start one junos proxy daemon per device.
+These details are not covered by this documentation.

-Here's how to use the automation content available in the directory [trigger_alarms](trigger_alarms).
+Here's how to use the automation content available in the directory [trigger_aarms](trigger_alarms).

 ### generate traffic between 2 routers
 Add the file [generate_traffic.sls](trigger_alarms/generate_traffic.sls) to the directory ```junos``` of the gitlab repository ```organization/network_model``` (```gitfs_remotes```).